-YPI will offer a full-service community schools model at Valley Elementary School #6, in two innovative small learning communities.
+YPI will offer a full-service community schools model at Valley Elementary School #8, in two innovative small learning communities.
 Research details parameters of what defines full-service community schools (Benson & Harkavy, 2001; Dryfoos, 1994; Dryfoos, 2002).
-Research has shown that student achievement increases when parents are actively engaged in children's education (Henderson and Mapp, 2002).
-A primary ingredient will be a full partnership with families, teachers, and community partners to ensure that the school meets the needs of families.
+A primary ingredient will be a full partnership with families, teachers, and community partners to ensure that the school meets the needs of attending families.

-Innovative, research driven instructional methodologies to be used include data driven instruction coupled with teacher action research; backward design and multiple assessments; family participation and community involvement; constructivism; and project-based learning.
+Instructional methodologies to be used include data driven instruction coupled with teacher action research; backward design and multiple assessments; family participation and community involvement; constructivism; and project-based learning.
 The ends will be learning goals enumerated in the California state standards as well as school-designed outcomes.
-Curriculum, materials, and instructional activities considered primary resources are aligned to California standards.
-They are compatible with the school's emphasis on active learning strategies: project-based learning, pedagogy that reflects cognitive science research on developing conceptual and in-depth understanding, and multiple assessments.
+Curriculum, materials, and instructional activities considered primary resources are aligned to California state standards.
+They are also compatible with the school's emphasis on active learning strategies: project-based learning, pedagogy that reflects cognitive science research on developing conceptual and in-depth understanding, and multiple assessments.

 Faculty and staff will be involved in school-level decisions through staff development, the Local School Council, and school meetings.
 All teachers at the school will collaborate in two teacher teams that will pair an experienced teacher with new teachers to offer both mentoring and leadership development.
-Teachers will be part of the School Council that defines professional development services, works with parents to review and update the curriculum, and assists in the interview process for new teacher hires.
+Teachers will be part of the Leadership Team for each small learning community that defines professional development services, works with parents to review and update the curriculum, and assists in the interview process for new teacher hires.